aws-solutions/simple-file-manager-for-amazon-efs/README.md

 ![SFM logo](docs/assets/images/sfm_logo.svg)

-Simple File Manager for Amazon EFS provides access to Amazon EFS through a RESTful API and responsive web app.
+Simple File Manager provides access to Amazon EFS through a RESTful API and responsive web app.
 Together, these components allow you the ability to manage data in your Amazon EFS filesystem from any location or device that can access the internet.
 You simply log-in to the Simple File Manager application from a web browser and directly upload, view, delete, or download data from any filesystem in your AWS account.
 All without the need to setup or maintain any dedicated EC2 or networking infrastructure.

 You can deploy the open source solution by clicking one of the one-click deployment links in the install section below.